Find Your Perfect School

 Carpentry-Pile Driver Apprenticeship Program

 SCC believes that what happens on its campus matters, and it applies to the exemplary Carpentry-Pile Driver Apprenticeship Program.
 This is a four-year program where apprentices furnish their tools while being indentured apprentices.
-Apprentices also are responsible for maintaining an active registration and compliance with relevant rules and regulations.
+Apprentices also are responsible for maintaining active registration and compliance with relevant rules and regulations.

 There’s a mandatory requirement for apprentices to attend classroom lectures for college credit during the daytime, usually as supplemental and related instruction.
 This is a two-week requirement, 40 hours per week, but only once every six months.
 Classroom instruction is a must since students earn an associate degree while also being apprentices.